About Bethany Allen-Ebrahimian

 Foreign Policy.
 March 7, 2018.
 Beijing is stepping up efforts to inject party ideology into student life.
 Some Chinese students are crying foul.

 This was an influential investigation that proved definitively and for the first time that China's embassies and consulates fund and provide political directives to Chinese Students and Scholars Associations.
-This piece has been cited in numerous government and think tank reports, and university groups have used the piece as a guideline to understand the CSSAs on their own campuses; and Chinese students and activists cite the piece when they want civil societies in democratic countries to understand the pressures they face to stay silence even outside of China.
+This piece has been cited in numerous government and think tank reports; university groups have used the piece as a guideline to understand the CSSAs on their own campuses; and Chinese students and activists cite the piece when they want civil societies in democratic countries to understand the pressures they face to stay silence even outside of China.

 ICIJ's China Cables

 I served as lead reporter for the China Cables project at the International Consortium of Investigative Journalists (ICIJ).

 The International Consortium of Investigative Journalists, Nov.
 24, 2019.
 A new leak of highly classified Chinese government documents reveals the operations manual for running the mass detention camps in Xinjiang and exposed the mechanics of the region’s system of mass surveillance.